Continuing Education Guidelines

 - Textbooks will be paid by FRS ONLY if required for the course.
 The textbook will become the property of the employee’s entity.

 - FRS makes all lodging reservations.
 The employee will be responsible for paying lodging costs (if employee has no P-Card) and get reimbursed upon return.
-More detailed information is in the Travel and Entertainment Policy.

 - Air travel will be arranged by FRS and must be booked through Travel One Inc. Flights will be booked based on lowest reasonable fare available.